A low-cost plasma source aimed for medical applications using Ar as the working gas: Experimental setup and methods

 \subsection{Electrical characterization}

-The electrical characterizations of the device consists mainly of obtaining the discharge power ($P_{dis}$) and effective discharge current ($i_{dis}$) as a function of the distance between the plasma outlet and the target, being that the $\rm{Cu}$ plate is the target for the plasma jet in the Direct condition while the $\rm{Cu}$ wire is the target in the Indirect case.
-For this purpose, the applied voltage ($V(t)$) was measured with a 1000:1 (Tektronix, model P6015A), while for acquiring the current waveform, $i_{Targ}(t)$ we measured the voltage across a 47 ohms shunt resistor, placed after the target.
-When operating in the indirect condition, the electrical current at the $\rm{Cu}$ plate ($i_{CuP}(t)$) was also measured.
-A 10.0 V/A current monitor (Pearson Electronics Inc., model 8600) was employed for this purpose and these measurements were used to obtain the effective current reaching the $\rm{Cu}$ plate ($i_{Cu~plate}$).
-All the electrical signals were recorded with a four channel oscilloscope (Rigol, model DS1104Z).
+The device's electrical characterization primarily involves obtaining the discharge power ($P_{dis}$) and effective discharge current ($i_{dis}$) as functions of the distance between the plasma outlet and the target, where the latter is the $\rm{Cu}$ plate in the Direct treatment condition or the $\rm{Cu}$ mesh in the Indirect case.
+For this purpose, the applied voltage ($V(t)$) was measured with a 1000:1 voltage probe (Tektronix, model P6015A), while for acquiring the current waveform, $i_{Targ}(t)$ we measured the voltage across a 47 ohms shunt resistor, placed after the target.
+When operating in the indirect condition, the electrical current collected at the grounded $\rm{Cu}$ plate ($i_{CuP}(t)$) was also measured.
+A 10.0 V/A current monitor (Pearson Electronics Inc., model 8600) was employed for this purpose, and these measurements were used to obtain the effective current reaching the $\rm{Cu}$ plate ($i_{Cu~plate}$).
+All the electrical signals were recorded with a four-channel oscilloscope (Rigol, model DS1104Z).
 The $P_{dis}$ values were then calculated using the recorded voltage and current signals as \cite{Pipa_equivalent_2019}: